gysagsohn/phase10_counter/README.md

 - [ ] Tie-breaker works with reload
 - [ ] Dealer change works mid-game (in edit mode)
 - [ ] All error handling works as expected

+### Save/Load Game
+- [ ] “Save Game”:
+  - [ ] Saves current player list, phases, scores, and dealer
+  - [ ] Tooltip explains only one save slot
+  - [ ] Snackbar confirms save
+- [ ] “Load Game”:
+  - [ ] Prompts confirmation if a game is already in progress
+  - [ ] Loads saved game into state
+  - [ ] Shows alert if no save exists

 # Made by Gy Sohn